2nd Year Workshop: From idea to paper

 • Draft paper

-• See 3rd year workshop materials
+• See 3rd year workshop materials for workflow details

 Final plea